Louis de Rouvroy, duc de Saint-Simon: Fame as a writer

-A few critical studies of him, especially those of Charles Augustin Sainte-Beuve, are the basis of much that has been written about him.
-His most famous passages, such as the account of the death of the Dauphin, or of the Bed of Justice where his enemy, Louis-Auguste de Bourbon, duc du Maine, was degraded, do not give a fair idea of his talent.
-These are his celebrated pieces, his great "engines", as French art slang calls them.
-Much more noteworthy as well as more frequent are the sudden touches which he gives.
+Questions concerning the historical accuracy of his portraits remains a topic of interest for historians and critics, including Charles Augustin Sainte-Beuve.
+While it has been indicated that Saint-Simon's accounts are often dominated by his personal prejudice, such as in his famous account of the death of the Dauphin, or of the Bed of Justice in which his personal enemy, Louis-Auguste de Bourbon, duc du Maine, was degraded, his writing is celebrated for immortalizing vibrant portraits of the French nobility.
+His narrative style and methods of characterization profoundly impacted many French writers, notably Proust who published a pastiche of Saint-Simon in 1908.

 The bishops are "cuistres violets" (purple pedants). "(M. de Caumartin) porte sous son manteau toute la faculté que M. de Villeroy étale sur son baudrier" (Caumartin holds under his cloak all the power that Villeroy displays on his scabbard).
 Another politician has a "mine de chat fâché" (appearance of a disgruntled cat).
 In short, the interest of his Mémoires is in the novel and adroit use of words and phrases.

 In A Short History of French Literature, the Mémoires are described as "vast and rambling...one of the least-read masterpieces of the age" which "provide us not only with a picture of the squalor and pettiness which often lay behind the glittering façade of the court, but also with the precise angle of perception of a senior courtier.
 This is prose narrative on a monumental scale; how much of it is fiction is hard to tell, but in this area the distinction is not paramount, since what matters is the imaginative reconstruction of a lost world (Proust owes not a little to Saint-Simon)".